Autocomplete Properties — General tab

 Required.
 Press the down arrow to select the clipboard page that you want to use as the source of the autocomplete values.
 Identify the page on the Pages & Classes tab.
-See Defining the pages and classes of a rule.
+See How to complete a Pages & Classes tab.

 Displays when the List Source Type is a Report definition.